SkillsFundingAgency/dfc-servicetaxonomy-editor/README.md

 CALL db.schema.visualization()
 ```

-#### Create A 'Latest' Graph
+#### Create A 'Preview' Graph

 Working with multiple-graphs is [documented on the Neo4j website](https://neo4j.com/developer/manage-multiple-databases/).

-To create the 'latest' graph, run these Cypher commands...
+To create the 'preview' graph, run these Cypher commands...

 ```
-create database draft;
+create database preview;
-:use draft;
+:use preview;
 CREATE CONSTRAINT n10s_unique_uri ON (r:Resource) ASSERT r.uri IS UNIQUE;
 ```